mkenniston/chronian/docs/design.md

 A second reason, less compelling but still important, is that automated testing is made easier if we can create special tzinfo files containing weird edge cases that we want to test.

-## Name Spacing
+## Namespacing

-In large systems name-space pollution can be serious, so **chronian** limits itself to insering *one* name into your namespace.
+In large systems namespace pollution can be serious, so **chronian** limits itself to insering *one* name into your namespace.
 Everything else is derived off of that.
 If you need something guaranteed globally unique, I registered "chronian.com" in part so you can use com.Chronian as the name.

 Although not required by the model, for simplicity **chronian** uses the convention that classes have only instance methods, never class methods.
 This is easy to remember, and it can make testing simpler.
 Another convention is that constants are defined as class values, not instance values.